gorenje/backend/README.md

 Using MiniKube and Kubectl
 ---

-*WIP* This isn't complete yet, this only fors for the tracking infrastructure.
+*WIP* This isn't complete yet .....

 Begin with starting minikube and buiding all the docker containers: